ScreenPro Linux Developer Guide

 return f;

-Ensure that the LD_LIBRARY_PATH is set correctly to include the location of the libScreenPro.so
+Ensure that the LD_LIBRARY_PATH is set correctly to include the location of the libScreenPro.so.
+For example:

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./ScreenPro

-Before you run the following command, make sure the .tif file used for screening is in the root of the ScreenProDll.Example
+Before you run the following command, make sure the TIF file to be screened is in the same directory as your example application binary:

 ./ScreenProExample <ScreenPath> <Channel> <XOffset> <YOffset> <TIFF input file>